 Commercial Real Estate Growth

 As more international organisations establish their offices in India, this creates an enormous job market and an equally enormous requirement for residential areas.

-Eco-friendly buildings optimise use of local materials, minimize their impact on local ecology, and are built to reduce power, water and material requirements.
+Eco-friendly buildings optimise the use of local materials, minimize their impact on local ecology, and are built to reduce power, water and material requirements.
 Developers now strive to minimise any adverse impact on the environment.

 Technology and data play a major role in the real estate industry.
-Developers employ innovative technologies to efficiently plan, design, construct, and manage construction projects.
+Developers employ innovative technologies to efficiently plan, design, construct and manage construction projects.

 NRI Property Investment

 The slowdown in the residential real estate market over the past few years has had developers focus on NRI buyers.
 The depreciating rupee value is also benefitting NRI investors.